-From admin on September 27th, 2010 in Salt Lake City
+From Margaret Everton on September 27, 2010 in Salt Lake City

 Tucked away in a rugged canyon slightly east of Salt Lake City is a true architectural gem by Los Angeles firm Sparano & Mooney.
 The idea behind the design: create a residence that was firmly rooted in the land, protected from the elements and open to the amazing views—with as little environmental impact as possible.